pyronaur/easy-photography-portfolio/readme.txt

 By default, albums and images are displayed in a masonry  layout.
 You open up an album to see all the images. then click on an image to look at it closer.
 I think it might be easier to explain with a demo.

-### Plugin Demo ###
+### Plugin Demo
 * Default: **[Twenty Seventeen Theme](http://default.portfolio.bycolormelon.com/)** - default plugin settings and layout
-* [Aventine Portfolio Theme](http://aventine.bycolormelon.com/) - customized plugin views in a premium theme
+* Custom: [Aventine Portfolio Theme](http://aventine.bycolormelon.com/) - custom design in a premium theme

-To help you setup the plugin, I've made a video tutorial:
+## How to setup
+The plugin is easy to use to setup, but to make it even easier for you, I've made this video tutorial:

 [youtube https://www.youtube.com/watch?v=b5mevuD-hPI]

+You can also read the [full setup guide here](https://colormelon.com/easy-photography-portfolio-full-setup-guide/)

 ### Designed for Photographers